DavidDuwaer/globol/README.md

  </a>
  </p>

 * Dates, times, time zones, durations, week days...
-* **No more comparing apples and oranges**.
-Unlike other major JS time libraries, Globol has a clear & unambigous separation between
-  * 'Dates' vs. 'Times' vs. 'DateTimes'
-  * With vs. without timezone
-  * 'Points in time' vs. 'points on the calendar'
+Ideas taken from the amazing java.time library.
+* **No more comparing apples and oranges** when it comes to dates.
+You want to express a moment in time, a date on the calendar, a time on the clock?
+With or without a timezone, or maybe a zone offset?
+No longer are these concepts all thrown into one object, or worse, no object at all.
 * **Immutable**
 * **Fluent**.
 No more searching the web for which functions suit your needs, but intuitive use with auto-complete and in-place method/class/function documentation
 * ISO-8601-compliant serilization/deserialization of all data representations
-* Uses the **well-tested**, **well-trusted** `moment.js` internally for parsing, formatting and time zone conversions.
+* Under the hood, currently uses the **well-tested**, **well-trusted** `moment.js` internally for parsing, formatting and time zone conversions.
+* **Uses moment-timezone** for time zone information.
+Future work is to make this optionally injectable, so `globol` can be smaller for users that need it to be.

 Example: